AI-Driven-Highspeed-Development/ai_driven_highspeed_development_framework_bootstrapped/README.md

 If you encounter import errors, ensure you're running commands from the project root directory where `adhd_framework.py` is located.

 ### Module Not Found
-Use `python adhd_framework.py ls` to see available modules and their exact names.
+Use `./adhd_framework.py ls` to see available modules and their exact names.

 ## License